ChickenSoup269/Zero-Bookmark-Manager/README.md

 ## Feedback

-If you have any feedback, please reach out to us at thientran01345@icloud.com
+If you have any feedback, please reach out to me at thientran01345@icloud.com